Bearbearsbears/Tinder_Food_App/README.md

 Step 4.
 Move into the Tinder_Food_App-MVP_Milestone folder Using: cd .\Tinder_Food_App-MVP_Milestone\ (Make sure your pathway is correct, if you put the folder in the C Drive make sure the bash command is
 C:\> cd .\Tinder_Food_App-MVP_Milestone\)

 Step 5.
-Install NPM, with the command: npm install --legacy-peer-deps
+Install NPM, with the command: npm install --legacy-peer-deps, then this: npm audit fix

 Step 6.
 Run the command: npm run dev and then wait till it shows ROLLDOWN-VITE, next enter the letter o, then press enter.
 This opens a browser to the webapp.